Les deux orphelines vampires: Production

 The film was shot on location in Paris and New York.
 The same locations were used in Rollin's 1989 film Perdues dans New York (Lost in New York).

 Reception

 The film has received mixed reviews.
 Online reviewer DVD Resurrections has said that the film is "fairly good if one is in the right mood", and gave the film 6.5 out of 10.
 Online reviewer Digital Vampiric Discs has said, "You'll probably find it boring if you're not used to Rollin's style, and even if you are you'll probably have to be in the mood for this one".
 Götterdämmerung said that it is "an interesting little film that is a bit plodding in places and that requires some patience to decide", and that "nevertheless a rewarding viewing experience".

 Home media

 Les deux orphelines vampires was released by Kino Lorber on DVD in 1997 and on Blu-ray in 2012.
+It was remastered and released in 4K UHD by Powerhouse Films in May 2023.